okraHQ/okra-react-native/README.md

 # okra-react-native

-This is a react native library for **expo** users to help implement okra widget
+This is a react native library for **non-expo** users to help implement okra widget

 ### Get Started
 This library would help you add Okra widget to your react native IOS/Android app in no time.